Kojo Peprah Oppong

-Kojo Peprah Oppong (born 4 June 2004) is a Ghanaian professional footballer who plays as a defender for Ligue 1 club Nice and the Ghana national team.
+Kojo Peprah Oppong (born 4 June 2004) is a Ghanaian professional footballer who plays as a centre-back for Süper Lig club Fenerbahçe and the Ghana national team.

 Early life

 Peprah Oppong was born on 4 June 2004 in Accra, Ghana.
 The son of Cecilia and Joseph, he has a sister.

-Career
+He also holds French nationality from his mother.

+Club career

+Attram De Visser

 Peprah Oppong started his career with Ghanaian side Attram De Visser.
 Following his stint there, he signed for Swedish side IFK Norrköping in 2023, where he made sixteen league appearances and scored zero goals.

+Loan to Sundsvall

-During the summer of the same year, he was sent on loan to Swedish side GIF Sundsvall, where he made thirty-eight league appearances and scored zero goals.
-Ahead of the 2025–26 season, he signed for French Ligue 1 side Nice.
+In 2023, he was sent on loan to Swedish side GIF Sundsvall, where he made thirty-eight league appearances and scored zero goals.

+Nice

+Ahead of the 2025–26 season, he signed for French Ligue 1 side Nice for around €2.5 million on a four-year contract.

+Fenerbahçe

+On 28 August 2026, Peprah Oppong joined Süper Lig club Fenerbahçe for €12 million and signed a four-year contract.
+On 20 September 2026, he made his debut as a substitute against Eyüpspor in a 8-0 Süper Lig victory.

+International career

-In October 2025, Peprah Oppong earned his maiden invitation to the Ghana national team and he made his international debut in the 2026 FIFA World Cup qualifiers against Comoros at the Accra Sports Stadium on October 12, 2025.
+In October 2025, Peprah Oppong earned his maiden invitation to the Ghana senior national team.
+He made his international debut in a 2026 FIFA World Cup qualifier against Comoros at the Accra Sports Stadium on 12 October 2025.

+On 2 June 2026, Peprah Oppong was named in head coach Carlos Queiroz's 26-man squad for the 2026 FIFA World Cup.